 Have you done a write the room activity with your kids before?
 It can be super fun!
 Write the room activities are an excellent way to strengthen vocabulary skills.
 It is an engaging activity that involves more than just writing or reciting words over and over.
 This is also a fantastic preschool activity to strengthen handwriting skills.
-This fruit themed writing activity to Also, although this activity does use a ‘worksheet’, it is way more than that!
+Also, although this activity does use a ‘worksheet’, it is way more than that!
 It’s perfect for cold or rainy days when you are stuck with indoor recess and the kids have EXTRA energy.

 Fruit Theme Writing Activity for Preschool